matsq4/mgrpguides/projects.md

 A fan-translation was started of the series in its 6 volume entirety at Baka-Tsuki.
 The .pdf and .epub versions cut off at Volume 2, so I decided to create .pdf and .epub versions from Volume 3 onward.

-**I kindly request you to not re-distribute them from this site without prior expressed permission, to prevent loss of attribution.**

 All credits go to the original author, publisher and translators at Baka-Tsuki.
 You can find the original plain-text and pdfs/epubs [here](https://www.baka-tsuki.org/project/index.php?title=Hyouka).